-The court will not undertake the task of redacting any confidential personal information of victims or witnesses from documents submitted for the court's consideration.
-The burden to ensure that this information is not included within any documents presented falls squarely on the agencies preparing and presenting them to the court.
-In this respect, the court may exercise its discretion to accept or reject a police, arrest or investigative report containing confidential personal information that is submitted in support of a criminal complaint, indictment, or information, or in support of a search or arrest warrant.
+- 1. In the alternative to submitting documents to the court that are devoid of the prohibited personal information noted above, a redacted copy of a document may be submitted, along with an unredacted copy that will be placed in the court file's confidential envelope.
+This option is not available if no case has been filed yet. - 2.
+The court will not undertake the task of redacting any prohibited personal information from documents submitted for the court's consideration.
+The burden to ensure that this information is not included within any such documents falls squarely on the agency or person preparing or submitting the document to the court.
+In this respect, the court may exercise its discretion to accept or reject a submitted document containing prohibited personal information.

-(Adopted 1/1/2006; Rev. 1/1/2017)
+(Adopted 1/1/2006; Rev. 1/1/2017; Rev. 1/1/2023)